Information for potential graduate students

 What kind of research has your lab done in the past?

-A summary of our work can be found on the publications page.
+A list of published manuscripts can be found on the publications page.

 What is your lab currently working on?